UbiquityDotNET/CSemVer.GitBuild/README.md

 > CI build with the same base version.
 As soon as the base version is different (previous or next) the CI build
 > ordering is incorrect.
 Thus, the impact of the bug is reduced to ONLY CI builds.
 Work is pending to resolve
 > this and this message will be removed as part of any such fix.
+>
+> This issue is resolved with v5.0.5-alpha.
+Once that is formally released (past prerelease stage) this entire
+> notice should be removed.

 ## Overview
 Officially, NuGet Packages use a SemVer 2.0 (see http://semver.org).